neuroninterpretation/EIIC/README.md

 ## Neuron Interpretation

-This repository contains the code for Neuron Interpretation".
+This repository contains the code for Neuron Interpretation.

 #### Data